harmony-one/h/progress/frank-egloff.md

+2025-01-13 Mon: Started researching Eliza's AI agent and configured the local environment.
+Worked on creating a Harmony character and integrated Eliza with a Telegram Bot.

+---
 **2024 Q4 Review**

 In Q4 2024, I developed a proprietary array-based bonding curve contract to address licensing constraints with Mint Club's contracts.
 The implementation included price calculation and token management functionality, with constructor-initialized stages and standardized curve stages across tokens.
 I built a Next.js client application with token listing, purchasing, and price calculation features.
 This work was initially planned for integration with 1.country for domain-based token creation and was later contributed to the pump.fun project.